-1. Use a Subject Line That Gets Opened
+Step 1.
+Use a Subject Line That Gets Opened

 The biggest aspect of learning how to introduce yourself in an email is making sure the email gets opened.
 The average person gets 90 to 120 emails per day, most of which end up getting deleted before they’re even read.
 You can increase the chances they will read yours by using a hook in your subject line that gives him or her a reason to open it.
 As many as 35% of recipients open an email based on the subject line alone, according to a recent study from AWeber.

-2. Start With a Personal Greeting
+Step 2.
+Start With a Personal Greeting

-One of the most important aspects of an introduction email is to let the reader know you’re a real person.
+One of the most important aspects of an introduction email for lead generation, is to let the reader know you’re a real person.
 If you can, use the prospect’s name, and always be sure it’s spelled correctly.
 If you don’t know their name, consider using a more generic term or phrase that is relevant to them.
 For example, if you’re introducing yourself to a member of a professional organization or industry, you might refer to them by saying “Dear Fellow Content Marketing Superhero.”

-3. Connect With Them Personally
+Step 3.
+Connect With Them Personally

 You don’t have much time to convince someone to keep reading your introduction email, but a personal connection can help.
 If you were given their name by someone else, make sure to let them know that you have a mutual connection in common.
 People are more willing to connect with people they know from within their industry, social circle, or professional network.